Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineClearShot.md

 # Cinemachine Clear Shot Camera

-The __Cinemachine ClearShot Camera__ component chooses among its children CinemachineCameras for the best quality shot of the target.
+The __Cinemachine ClearShot Camera__ component chooses among its child CinemachineCameras for the best quality shot of the target.
 Use Clear Shot to set up complex multi-camera coverage of a Scene to guarantee a clear view of the target.

 This can be a very powerful tool.
 CinemachineCamera children with [Cinemachine Deoccluder](CinemachineDeoccluder.md) or other shot quality evaluator extensions analyze the shot for target obstructions, optimal target distance, and so on.
 Clear Shot uses this information to choose the best child to activate.